 Living in two countries is a very strange business.
-Once we are back in the UK we soon settle back into the old routines, battling with the manic traffic, turning a blind eye to the filthy roadsides and litter, turning a deaf ear to the bad language and noise, not noticing the rudeness of people and the crowds.
+Once we are back in the UK we soon settle back into the old routines, battling with the manic traffic, turning a blind eye to the litter, turning a deaf ear to the noise, not noticing the loudness of people and the crowds.
 The differences between the two countries seem so startling when we first arrive at either home but we soon slip into the two ways of life.

 All these photos were taken in the last week of January and first of February last year.
 What a great time we had.
 The bright but cold winter weather was wonderful, the crazy lunch in the village hall was huge fun and we enjoyed ourselves.
 Here in the UK we are just……….waiting.